General Relativity without paradigm of space-time covariance, and resolution of the problem of time: 2. Theory of gravity without the paradigm of full spacetime covariance

-The master constraint formulation serves as a consistent canonical method to regain the physical content of Einstein's theory, without paradigm of 4-covariance, from the usual starting point of canonical General Relativity with Hamiltonian $\int (NH + N^iH_i)$.
-The analogy to simple relativistic point particle mechanics is recounted in the Appendix.
-It should be noted that the method of master constraint is only one of the complementary approaches in our work, and the same physics can be deduced from the Schrodinger equation above, and the Heisenberg formulation and generalized Baierlein-Sharp-Wheeler (BSW) action which shall all be discussed later.
+It should be emphasized that the method of master constraint is only one of the complementary approaches in our work, and the same physics can be deduced from the Schr\"{o}dinger equation above, and the Heisenberg formulation and generalized Baierlein-Sharp-Wheeler (BSW) action which shall all be discussed later.
 What is important is the paradigm shift to spatial diffeomorphism invariance which reveals the primacy of dynamics, with respect to intrinsic time, dictated by $\bar H$.
 This shift also allows consistent extensions and improvements to Einstein's theory.